ammul/library/stories/REGOD.md

 The lights changed.

 Not off, something else.
-A quality of the light, the way light is a quality of what it falls on, and the surfaces in the room were the same surfaces but were being fallen on differently, and the difference was not something she had a measurement for, and she had a measurement for everything, and she had spent twenty-one years here and had never once reached the edge of what she had a measurement for.
+A quality of the light, the way light is a quality of what it falls on — the surfaces were the same surfaces, but being fallen on differently, and the difference was not something she had a measurement for.
+She had spent twenty-one years here and had never once reached the edge of what she had a measurement for.

 She reached for her notebook.
 Her hand stopped.

-She looked up from the screen.

-Her chair rolled back two inches.
-Her hands left the desk.
-The pain arrived at the center of her chest — not gradual, a threshold crossed.
-Her left arm registered it three seconds later.
-Her jaw.
-She knew the mechanism.
-She had read the papers.
-Electrical propagation failure, the chambers losing sequence, the pump losing coordination — a precise cascade, well-documented, and she had a name for every stage of it, only not from inside it.
-Her face held an expression the monitors could not have named any better than she could.
-All readings nominal.
-Nothing registering.
-The reading after the instrument stops.

-Then she was gone.

-The terminal continued to update.
-The beam had cut at exactly 4.3 seconds.
-The LHC was cooling.
-The numbers were nominal.
-The lights in the control room were the lights in the control room.
+Her eyes found something beyond the glass.

+The pain arrived at the center of her chest.
+She knew what it was.
+She could not look away.

+Her heart stopped.

-She was on the floor beside her chair.
+She was dead before she reached the floor.
 ---

 ## IX — The First Angel